DoganA/REVu/README.md

 - currently only for IOS and only OPENGLES 2.0

-see ReadMe.pdf for installion & usage
+see ReadMe.pdf for installation & usage